AstarNetwork/builders-program/README.md

    If your application requires a much higher throughput, you can easily take advantage of one of the layer 2 modules e.g. Plasma, OVM or ZK rollups that we offer!

+---

 ## How to apply?

-- On our [forum](https://forum.astar.network/), create a thread titled "name of your team / company's application proposal"
-- We recommend taking reference to [the application template](./template.md) when making your application post.
-If there are any privacy concerns, please reach out to us directly on [Telegram](https://t.me/PlasmOfficial) or [Discord](https://discord.gg/sTbJMSg) instead.
+- Fill in our application [form](https://forms.gle/BuAutDw7dwaJ9aWw6)
+- You will receive an email for an introduction meeting.
+The meeting is to introduce ourselves and explain more about the program.
+- After your application is approved you will be informed with the next steps.

+---

 ## FAQs